- Renovation Diamond Square Mile

 - Antwerp's Most Brilliant Label

-What is a diamond trader?
-Does this include brokers, jewelers?
+1. What is a diamond trader?
+Does this include brokers and jewelers?

-A diamond trader is any trader (including diamond brokers) registered as a diamond trader with the Licensing Service of the Federal Public Service Economy (in Dutch abbreviated as FOD Economie).
-Diamond jewelers are not obliged to register; however, jewelers that want to import loose diamonds to set in jewelry need a registration number.
+All traders with diamond trading activities (traders dealing in loose diamonds, as well as diamond brokers and polishers) are obliged to register with the Licensing Service of the Federal Public Service Economy (in Dutch abbreviated as FOD Economie).
+Diamond jewelers are not obliged to register.
+However, jewelers that want to import loose diamonds to set in jewelry and thus trade in loose diamonds, do need a registration number.

-All Belgian registered diamond companies are listed on the website www.registereddiamondcompanies.be and are assigned a unique registration number.
-Once registered, every diamond trader is subject to various obligations (such as anti-money laundering legislation, yearly stock declarations and Kimberley Process declarations in case of rough diamond transactions, etc.).
+All registered diamond traders are subject to various legal obligations (such as obligations under the anti-money laundering legislation, yearly stock declarations and Kimberley Process declarations in case of rough diamond transactions, etc.).